Rapa-Nui (film): Cast

+Production

+Director Kevin Reynolds came across the script for Rapa Nui in 1985 and spent the next decade attempting to get the film made.
+Later Reynolds said singled out Rapa-Nui as his "worst" film: "I didn’t succeed, because I didn’t come close enough to what I’d originally intended, tried to do.
+I could blame it on a lot of circumstances and ultimately I have to take some responsibility for it myself, because I made a lot of the choices.
+But there were so many circumstances that went against that picture that it overwhelmed it, ultimately, and it was not close enough to what I wanted it to be."

+Release

+The film opened on September 9, 1994, in limited release in the United States on 9 screens and grossed $63,872 in its opening weekend.

 Historical accuracy issues

 The film can be considered a condensed history of the collapse of the Easter Island civilization.
 The struggle between the Long Ears and Short Ears is derived from the legend of the hanau epe (long ears), who are supposed to have been almost all killed by the hanau momoko (short ears), leaving a sole survivor, as in the film.

 Interpretations of this story have been made, ranging from a class struggle, similar to that depicted in the film, to a clash between migrant people, with incomers fighting natives.
 There is no single accepted interpretation, and many scholars consider the story to be either pure myth, or such a garbled version of real events as to be ultimately indecipherable.
 It has been argued that the names mean "stocky" and "slim" peoples, not long- and short-eared ones.

 The deforestation is a fact of the island's history, which may have caused widespread famine due to ecological collapse and a catastrophic drop in population, accompanied by wars between clans for control of dwindling resources.
 However, it has also been proposed that the deforestation was primarily due to Polynesian rats (Rattus exulans) and that the islanders adapted to this change gradually.

 The plot mixes elements of two periods: the era of the moai and the later Birdman Cult.
 If the conflict between the Long Ears and the Short Ears was real, it was over long before the Birdman Cult began.

 The name Rapa Nui, commonly used, may not have been the original native name; that may have been Te Pito te Henua ("the Navel of the World"), a phrase used in the film, though there are other possibilities.